19 Useful Tips for Visiting Uzbekistan

 10) Don’t drink the tap water.

-It is recommended to drink treated water (boiled, filtered, or bottled) and avoid drinking tap or well water while in Uzbekistan.
-Bottled water is accessible throughout the country or you can bring a reusable bottle with a built in filter.
+Drinking treated water (boiled, filtered, or bottled) and avoiding drinking tap or well water while in Uzbekistan is recommended.
+Bottled water is accessible nationwide, or you can bring a reusable bottle with a built-in filter.

 11) Don’t eat unwashed or unpeeled fruits or vegetables.

 It is best to eat fruit and vegetables that you can peel yourself.
 It was fig season while I was in the country.
-I ate the inside, avoided eating the skin, and I didn’t have any stomach issues.
+I ate the inside, avoided eating the skin, and had no stomach issues.

 Uzbekistan Safety